noahgrant/resourcerer/README.md

 # Configuring `resourcerer`

-The same config file used to add to `ResourceKeys` and `ModelMap` also allows you to set custom configuration properties for your own application:
+The same config file used to `register` your models also allows you to set custom configuration properties for your own application:

 ```js
 import {ResourcesConfig} from 'resourcerer';